My colors look washed out and my blacks look gray. Is HDR10+ GAMING broken?

 HDR10+ GAMING

-Washed-out colors and gray blacks are symptoms of a misconfiguration, not a flaw in the standard.
-The three most common causes are:
+Washed-out colors and gray blacks are symptoms of a fixable misconfiguration, not a flaw in the standard.
+Three primary culprits exist:

-• Double tone-mapping: With HDR10+ GAMING, the game engine performs all tone mapping on the GPU, optimized for your display.
-Your display should simply show what it receives.
-If your display is also applying its own tone mapping, the image gets processed twice and looks flat.
-This can be fixed by ensuring the display is in HDR10+ GAMING mode.
+- Double tone-mapping: The game engine handles all tone mapping on the GPU, optimized for your specific display, and your display should simply present that signal as-is.
+Unless your display is switched into HDR10+ GAMING mode, it may instead be performing its own HDR10 tone mapping on top of the game engine’s — processing the image twice and making it look flat.
+To fix this, confirm your display is in HDR10+ GAMING mode.